Slimani given three-match ban

 The suspension was handed down after Slimani kicked out at defender Craig Dawson towards the end of West Brom's 1-0 win at St James' Park, with the incident not seen by the officials.

-"He accepted the charge but argued the suspension was excessive," an FA statement said.
+"He accepted the charge but argued the suspension was excessive," an FA statement read.
 "This was rejected by an independent regulatory commission."

 The Algeria international made a single Premier League start for Newcastle after having his stay interrupted by injury, while he failed to score for the club.